 - Provide assistance to other departments or areas as needed

 - Other related responsibilities as necessary to accomplish department objectives

-- In depth knowledge of zoo animal husbandry and observational skills
+- In-depth knowledge of zoo animal husbandry and excellent observational skills

-- Good organizational, observation and active listening skills.
+- Good organizational, observational, and active listening skills.

 - Valid California driver's license.

 - Must be insurable on The Living Desert's automobile insurance.

 - PC computer, general office equipment, telephone, radio, vehicles including medium to heavy equipment, pepper spray (Counter Assault Bear Deterrent), medical equipment, standard capture equipment, small hand-held and power tools

 Physical Position Description:

 Essential Physical Tasks: Standing, walking, twisting, climbing, crawling, kneeling, reaching motions, lifting (up to 50lbs.).